The Radiology Job Interview

 The definition of curriculum vitae (CV) is course of life.
 The purpose of a CV is to outline or summarize an individual’s professional and academic achievements.
-Some personal achievements such as the number of children, their ages, and community related or extracurricular activities are occasionally listed in an individual’s CV.
-While there is no set rule for the organization or outline of a radiologist’s or radiation oncologist’s CV there are some sections that must be included and addressed which are summarized below:
+Some personal achievements such as community related or extracurricular activities are occasionally listed in an individual’s CV.
+Although some institutions have CV requirements, there is no set rule for the organization or outline of a radiologist’s or radiation oncologist’s CV there are some sections that must be included and addressed which are summarized below:

 The date of last revision should appear prominently on the first page.
 Usually it is printed at the top of the page.

 The individual’s full name and title should be stated.
 Women should include their maiden name if applicable.